msupply-foundation/msupply_docs/content/mobile/order_and_receive/ordering_and_receiving.md

 top = false
 +++

-In mSupply Mobile, incoming stock is handled differently depending on whether it is coming from an:
+In mSupply Mobile, incoming stock is handled differently depending on whether it is coming from a:

   * **Internal Supplier**:  Another store in your mSupply system
   * **External Supplier**:  A supplier that is *not* a store in your mSupply system.